-Pete Downes has rapidly become one of Europe’s leading guitarists in the modern fusion and ambient genres.With influences that cover such a wide spectrum as Pat Metheny, Bach, Hendrix, Ralph Towner and his work with PD3 (Pete Downes Trio) caught the attention of Jazzwise, Jazz FM and critic praise from The Guardian, The Observer and many others.
+Pete Downes has rapidly become one of Europe’s leading guitarists in the modern fusion and ambient genres.With influences that cover such a wide spectrum as Pat Metheny, JS Bach, Jimi Hendrix, Ralph Towner, Jeff Beck, Mozart and his work with PD3 (Pete Downes Trio) caught the attention of Jazzwise, Jazz FM and critic praise from The Guardian, The Observer and many others.
 PD3 regularly perform on the UK jazz scene.

-In the last five years he has also established a highly successful teaching practise in South West London with over 150 students ranging from beginners to advanced, and runs regular workshops aimed at inspiring young players.
+In the last ten years he has also established a highly successful teaching practise in South West London with over 150 students ranging from beginners to advanced, and runs occasional workshops aimed at inspiring young players.
 He still gigs with his trio PD3 and also performs with many bands in various genres.

 The Pete Downes Trio

 PD3 (Pete Downes Trio) are established on the jazz scene in the UK and Italy with a string of regular appearances at top jazz clubs culminating with a packed audience at Glastonbury Festival.